oVirt/ovirt-site/source/feature/networklabels.html.md

 #### User Experience

+For managing labels on host level:

 *   In Network main tab ---> the 'Hosts sub-tab' will contain a 'labels' column.
-*   In 'Setup Networks' dialog a new property *labels* will be added.
+*   In 'Setup Networks' dialog an option to adding the *labels* will be added, represented as a tag icon on the interface (left side of the setup networks dialog).
+Clicking the tag icon opens a new dialog for type the labels, in a drop-down/combo-box which will auto-complete the label name based on other labels that are in use in the same data-center (by hosts or by networks).
 *   In host interfaces sub-tab a column *labels* will present the labels.

 For managing labels on network level: Alternative 1:

-*   In 'Add/Edit VM' dialog a new property *labels* will be added.
+*   In 'Add/Edit Network' dialog a new property *label* will be added.
-*   In 'network main tab' a *labels* column will present the labels.
+*   In 'network main tab' a *label* column will present the labels.

-Alternative 2:

-*   In 'Add/Edit VM' dialog a 'labels' left tab will be added, using the Add/Remove row widget to manage the labels.

 #### REST